-Every few weeks there is a recovery week, this week allows your body to catch up before you launch into your next block.
+Every fourth week is a recovery week, this week allows your body to catch up with the previous 3 weeks of training before you launch into your next block.

 Overall program structure

 The core of all the programs is the long run.
 This is placed on the weekend as this is generally when most people have the time to complete this run.